LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

 - 3rd-party NLU domain length should not exceed 64 characters.
 (Watson limitation).
 - Each domain can only support one language, and it is available in the settings page.
-- Knowledge Base does not support 3rd-party NLU.
 - LivePerson does not support pulling existing models from IBM Watson and Google Dialogflow into Intent Builder; only model push is supported.

 ### Connect a 3rd-party NLU engine